Doctoral Studies

 Duration and Extension of Membership

 The GSL does not provide a template for the extension applications – applications should be individually designed and kept as concise as possible.
-The application extension must be designed in accordance with the description in the “Guidelines for the PhD Regulations for the Graduate School”, the “agreement on the further admission period” mentioned in the paragraph must be carried out by means of a time table featuring all milestones up to the submission of the dissertation - included in the application for extension of GSL membership.
+The request for extension must be structured as described in the “Guidelines for the PhD Regulations for the Graduate School”§ 5.1.
+It is important to have a timetable in place for the submission of the dissertation.

 Compulsory registration applies throughout the duration of doctoral studies at the University of Lucerne.